 Proper tree maintenance on a property starts with regularly inspecting trees.
 While you may not feel comfortable in your knowledge of trees, there are some simple things to look for in a tree inspection.

-If wind damage is your top priority, no tree should be closer to your home that its height, and should be removed.
+If wind damage is your top priority, no tree should be closer to your home than its height and should be removed.
 However, in most instances, this is neither practical nor desired.
 Trees provide shade and add beauty to homes.
 The reality is, however, an old tree that is showing its age may need to be removed.
-This will require the services of a professional, usually, with fees based on the size of the tree and how challenging a position it is located in to be safely removed.
+This will require the services of a professional, usually, with fees based on the size of the tree and how challenging a position, it is located in to be safely removed.

 Removing an heirloom tree can be a difficult decision.
 They are often replaced by planting a new tree that will offer less maintenance and potential danger.